anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 The model defines the following core roles:

 - Communications Service Provider (CSP) - is the party responsible for providing end user service to their customer
-- Customer / User - are the parties that use the service (User) and establishes the business agreement for the service provision (Customer).
+- Customer/User - are the parties that use the service (User) and establishes the business agreement for the service provision (Customer).
 For retail services the customer and user are the same party, while for enterprise services the Enterprise is the Customer (responsible for the business agreement) and its representatives are the Users.
 - Cloud Providers - are the parties providing the cloud services.
 These services could be any XaaS service.
 It could be